AmirMasri/Mechatronic-Autonomous-Catapult/README.md

  <img alt="YOUR-ALT-TEXT" src="https://github.com/AmirMasri/Mini-Autonamous-Catapult/blob/main/TargetingWindow.png">
 </picture>

-The user will select the intended target coordinates and the program will transfer the coordinates to the Arduino microcontroller through serial communications
+The user will select the intended target coordinates and the program will transfer the coordinates to the Arduino microcontroller through serial communications after the confirmation button is pressed.

+## Settings
+Different configuration files are provided to the user to customize the targeting window.
+The settings.c file enables the user to resize the window and add additional visual elements to the window

+The util.c file is used to configure the coordinate grid which allows the user to increase the x-coordinates and y-coordinate range covered by the project.
+Note that by adding new coordinates, manual tuning of the movement of the robot needs to be done through the NewFSM.ino file.